netxms/netxms-doc/admin/user-management.rst

 Superuser
 ~~~~~~~~~

-|product_name| has built-in superuser with ID ``0``, which always has full access to
+|product_name| has a built-in superuser account with ID ``0``, which always has full access to
 the system.
-Default login name for superuser is ``system``.
-By default user is
+The default login name for the superuser account is ``system``.
+By default this account is
 disabled.
-Superuser account can be renamed or disabled/enabled, but cannot be deleted.
+The superuser account can be renamed or disabled/enabled, but cannot be deleted.

-System user can be used to correct access rights to object, that exists, but
+The system user can be used to correct access rights to objects that exists, but to which
-no user has access to it.
+no other users have access to.

 Groups
 ------

-Each user can be member of several groups.
+Each user can be a member of several groups.
 Groups are the preferred way to
 organize access permissions.
 You should always grant permission to groups
 instead of using individual users.
 That way you will get a much shorter access
 control list which is easier to handle.
 Access rights from multiple groups are